Arjuna

-Before the Kurukshetra War, Arjuna—despite his valour—becomes deeply demoralised upon seeing his own relatives and revered teachers aligned with the opposing Kaurava side and struggled with the idea of killing them.
+Before the Kurukshetra War, Arjuna, despite his valour, became deeply demoralised upon seeing his own relatives and revered teachers aligned with the opposing Kaurava side and struggled with the idea of killing them.
 Faced with a profound moral dilemma, he turns to Krishna, who serves as his charioteer.
 Krishna imparts him the knowledge of the Bhagavad Gita, counseling him on his duty (dharma) as a warrior, karma and liberation through devotion.
 In this moment of spiritual revelation, Arjuna is granted a vision of Krishna’s cosmic divine form, known as the Vishvarupa.
-During the war, Arjuna—wielding the celestial bow Gandiva—emerges as a key warrior, responsible for the fall and death of several formidable foes, including Bhishma and Karna.
+During the war, Arjuna, wielding the celestial bow Gandiva, emerges as a key warrior, responsible for the fall and death of several formidable foes, including Bhishma and Karna.
 After the war, he assists Yudhishthira in consolidating his empire through Ashvamedha.
 In this episode, Arjuna is slain by his own son, Babruvahana, but is revived through the intervention of Ulupi.
 Before the onset of the Kali Yuga, Arjuna performs the last rites of Krishna and other Yadavas.
 He, along with brothers and Draupadi, then undertakes his final journey to the Himalayas, where he ultimately succumbs.
 The Kuru dynasty continues through Arjuna's grandson, Parikshit.

 Arjuna remains as an epitome of heroism, chivalry, and devotion in the Hindu tradition.
 He particularly holds a prominent place within the Krishna-centric Vaishnava sect of Hinduism, further elevated by his pivotal role in Bhagavad Gita, which becomes a central scripture of Hindu philosophy.
 Beyond the Mahabharata, Arjuna is mentioned in early works such as the Aṣṭādhyāyī (likely composed in the 5th or 6th century BCE), which mentions his worship alongside Vasudeva-Krishna, as well as in the Puranas and a multitude of regional and folk traditions across India and Indonesia.
 His story has been an inspiration for various arts, performances and secondary literature.